felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 "You know what?
 I think DevOps would be a good fit for you."

 If you are someone with imposter syndrome, receiving this kind of information is a mixed bag.
-On one hand, it finally provides an explanation of why you were having so much difficulty accomplishing the tasks you were given, which is a big plus.
-"Of course, it all makes sense now!
+On one hand, it finally provides an explanation of why you were having so much difficulty accomplishing the tasks you were given, which is a big plus. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
-Change my title now, please!", I would say to myself.
-On the other hand, it places you in front of an undodgeable question: "What the heck does DevOps do, anyway?".
+Change my title now, please!
+This will fix all my problems"*, I would say to myself.
+On the other hand, it places you in front of an undodgeable
+question: *"What the heck is DevOps, anyway?"*

 You can then imagine why, depending on the day, my imposter syndrome simply got out of control.
-I was a Physicist who changed career paths after my Masters degree (because I felt I was bad at research), to become an ML scientist, only to realize I was even worse at that job, so much so that my boss recommended another career change, this time into a field I knew absolutely nothing about.
+I was a Physicist who changed career paths after my Masters degree (because I felt I was bad at research) to become an ML scientist, only to realize I was even worse at that job, so much so that my boss recommended another career change, this time into a field I knew absolutely nothing about.
 I was rightfully terrified.